mertseker-dev/social-distance-estimation/README.md

 ### Output format
 The outputs of the evaluation will automatically be written in a csv. file with a unique timestamp name under the folder "outputs_unlabeled_data".
 The naming format of the files are: "YYYYMMDD-HHMMSS.csv".
 The output file contains the following information for each image: filename, number of detected people, every estimated pair-wise distance, average estimated pair-wise distance and number of violations.
 Finally, the last row with filename 'ALL' contains the average of each column.
 All of the units are in mm.

+## Adding Your Own Annotated Images

+It is possible to add your own images to the dataset.
+Please follow the following annotation format and add the necessary information for each image in all three .csv files under the folder 'labels'.